Coat of arms of Dalmatia: Arms charge

 From a strictly heraldic point of view the charges on the arms are not lions but heraldic leopards.
 The heraldic leopard differs from the real-life leopard (Panthera pardus).
 It does not have any spots and often has a mane.
 Therefore, in heraldry, the leopard is generally similar, and is often referred to as a lion (Panthera leo).
 The reason for this lies in the fact that in the Middle Ages leopards were thought to be a crossbreed between a lion and a pard.

+Military usage

+The presence of the Dalmatian coat of arms in military units raised in Dalmatia spans from the Middle Ages to modern times, reflecting the region’s evolving political and military affiliations.
+In the medieval period, as Dalmatian cities like Zadar and Split aligned with various powers such as Venice and Hungary, local militias and city guards sometimes bore symbols tied to regional identity, including early forms of the Dalmatian arms.
+During the Habsburg rule, the coat of arms—depicting three crowned leopard heads—became more formalized and prominently featured in the insignia, standards, and uniforms of Dalmatian regiments, signifying their provincial origin within the imperial military framework.
+Even into the 20th century, echoes of this heraldic tradition persisted in military and paramilitary units during both World Wars and the Yugoslav wars period, serving as a cultural and historical reference point for Dalmatian identity within broader national armies.